openresty/lua-nginx-module/README.markdown

 Non-array table arguments will cause a Lua exception to be thrown.

-This is an asynchronous call, that is, this function will return immediately without waiting for all the data has actually been written into the system send buffer.
-If you want to wait for the data to be flushed before proceeding, you should call `ngx.flush(true)` right after this call.
+This is an asynchronous call and will return immediately without waiting for all the data to be written into the system send buffer.
+To run in synchronous mode, call `ngx.flush(true)` after calling `ngx.print`.
+This can be particularly useful for streaming output.
 See [ngx.flush](http://wiki.nginx.org/HttpLuaModule#ngx.flush) for more details.

 ngx.say
 -------